01 Sep Dry Needling vs. Acupuncture by Dr. Sarah Crawford

 What is Trigger Point Dry Needling?

-Trigger Point Dry Needling is a technique used by physical therapists and increasingly by chiropractors and medical doctors to treat myofascial pain.
-Interestingly, we are also seeing more and more acupuncturist in dry needling training courses.
+Trigger Point Dry Needling is a technique used by physical therapists and some others to treat myofascial pain.
+Interestingly, we are also seeing more and more acupuncturist performing dry needling as well.
 A needle is inserted into a muscle to elicit a twitch response and ultimately reduce pain and/or improve function.

-You may be asking “isn’t the same as acupuncture?”
+You may be asking “isn’t it the same as acupuncture?”

 There really is no short answer to this question but, generally speaking, they are not the same.

 Acupuncture is based on Traditional Chinese Medicine.
-According to this practice, it is the belief is that our systems are fed by energy channels.
+The belief is that the systems of our body are fed by energy channels.
 These channels have “grand central stations” of flow or “qi” (pronounced “chi”).
 By inserting a needle into those stations, we increase the amount of energy to a given system (e.g. the low back).

 There are many different types of acupuncture including a more modern technique that involves needling into motor points with the intention of relieving dysfunction.